Teacher Certification Course

 Certification Level: IMC Montessori Certification for teaching ages 6-12 years of age.
 (Full Certification is MACTE Accredited)

-Length of Course: 26 months includes:
+Length of Course: 26 months

 Early Childhood Overview

-The Practicum Phase – Students are required to complete a 9 month full day – full school year practicum/ internship in an approved Montessori Elementary classroom.
-This student-teaching phase may take place in a Montessori Lower Elementary (typically 6-9 year olds) or Upper Elementary classroom (typically 9-12 year olds).
+The Practicum Phase – Adult learners are required to complete a 9 month full day – full school year practicum/ internship in an approved Montessori Elementary classroom.
+This intern-teaching phase may take place in a Montessori Lower Elementary (typically 6-9 year olds) or Upper Elementary classroom (typically 9-12 year olds).
 Exceptions may be made for an alternative age grouping, at the discretion of the Director of Education, but a minimum of a 2 year grouping within these ranges is required.
 Classrooms must be well equipped with the Montessori elementary curriculum materials for the level served and Montessori best practices must be followed.

 The ideal practicum experience takes place in a classroom with a certified and experienced Montessori Elementary Guide.
 In this situation the student serves as an assistant-intern working under the guidance of the Supervising Teacher.
 This enables the student to observe and learn from the mentor teacher while increasingly developing knowledge and skill in all areas of the curriculum and in the duties of a lead Montessori Guide.